dot-layer/blog/content/blog/2020-03-04-what-is-wrong-with-sklearn/index.en.md

 ---
 title: "What's wrong with Scikit-Learn."
-author: "Guillaume Chevalier"
+author: 'Guillaume Chevalier'
 date: '2020-01-03'
 slug: neat-machine-learning-pipelines
 type: post
 canonical: https://www.neuraxio.com/en/blog/scikit-learn/2020/01/03/what-is-wrong-with-scikit-learn.html
-categories: ["Software engineering", "Python"]
-tags: ["Scikit Learn", "Machine Learning", "Deep Learning", "Clean Code", "Software Architecture"]
+categories: ['Software engineering', 'Python']
+tags: ['Scikit Learn', 'Machine Learning', 'Deep Learning', 'Clean Code', 'Software Architecture']
-description: "Scikit-Learn had its first release in 2007, which was a pre deep learning era.
-However, it’s one of the most known and adopted machine learning library, and is still growing."
+description: 'Scikit-Learn had its first release in 2007, which was a pre deep learning era.
+However, it’s one of the most known and adopted machine learning library, and is still growing.'
-featured: "sklearn-broken.jpg"
+featured: 'sklearn-broken.jpg'
-featuredpath: "img/headers/"
+featuredpath: 'img/headers/'
+aliases: [/blog/2020-03-04-what-is-wrong-with-sklearn/neat-machine-learning-pipelines/]
 ---

 > Scikit-Learn’s “pipe and filter” design pattern is simply beautiful.
 But how to use it for Deep Learning, AutoML, and complex production-level pipelines?